Billericay: Culture

+In 2015, the Billericay Community Cinema was established; within a year, the not-for-profit and volunteer-based group won a national award: the Best New Film Society at the All Community Cinema Awards.
+In September 2025, it celebrated its tenth anniversary and won Cinema for All's national Community Award, which recognises outstanding community connection and involvement over the past year; its founder, Adam Adshead, also took home the Outstanding Contribution by an Individual award.

+In popular culture

+The town's name was used in the 1977 Ian Dury song, "Billericay Dickie".

+The town is described as the Essex location for the BBC TV sitcom Gavin & Stacey, as the home of Gavin Shipman and his parents; however, the filming for scenes actually took place in Wales, including in the town of Dinas Powys in the Vale of Glamorgan.

 Media

-Billericay's local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM and Phoenix FM on 98 FM, a community radio station which is based in Brentwood.
+Local radio stations covering the area are BBC Essex on 95.3 FM, Heart East on 96.3 FM and Phoenix FM on 98 FM, a community radio station which is based in Brentwood.

 Local TV coverage is provided by BBC London and ITV London, which is received from the Crystal Palace TV transmitter.
 Some areas of town can also receive BBC East and ITV Anglia from the Sudbury TV transmitter.

 The town is served by the local newspaper, Southend Echo.

-In popular culture and trivia

-The town was mentioned in the Ian Dury song "Billericay Dickie".

-Billericay is the setting of the BBC sitcom Gavin & Stacey as the home of Gavin Shipman and his parents; however, the actual filming took place in Wales.